ibm-cloud-docs/openshift/satellite-network-customization.md

 In addition to this label, all the worker node’s labels are added for additional customization options.

-These `Hostendpoints` have the `“projectcalico-default-allow"` profile, which means these `Hostendpoints` may change the previously expected behavior when you update to 4.12.
+These `Hostendpoints` have the `“projectcalico-default-allow"` profile, which means these `Hostendpoints` might change the previously expected behavior when you update to 4.12.
 {: important}

 Before updating to 4.12, make sure all the previously expected networking rules, policies, `Hostendpoints` work the same after the update as well.